What is integrative medicine?

 Your outlook depends on your diagnosis, health history and treatments you receive.
-You can improve the likelihood of good results by:
+Ways you can improve the likelihood of good results include:

-- Learning about complementary therapies that may be appropriate for you.
+- Learn about complementary therapies that may be appropriate for you.

-- Discussing risks and benefits with your conventional healthcare and complementary medicine providers.
+- Discuss risks and benefits with your primary care physician and integrative medicine providers.

-- Keeping in mind that complementary therapies are not meant to replace conventional treatments.
+- Keep in mind that complementary therapies aren’t meant to replace treatment from your primary care physician.

-- Always letting your healthcare provider know about any complementary therapies you receive.
+- Always let your healthcare provider know about any complementary therapies you receive.